hasti2811/ecs-project/README.md

 ## Project Overview

-I have containerised an open source application using docker to ensure that the app runs the same on every environment.
-I used multistage builds in order to keep the docker image to a small size, I have also ensured that the Docker image runs as a rootless user for security purposes.
+I containerised an open-source application using Docker to ensure consistent behaviour across all environments.
+I used multi stage builds to reduce image size and ran the container as a non-root user for security.

-I created an ECR repo to store my image, and I made the infrastructure using ClickOps (deploying via the AWS console).
-This was just the first part, I tore it all down and began the infrastructure using Terraform as my Infrastructure as Code tool.
+I initially deployed the infrastructure using AWS ClickOps, then tore everything down and rebuilt it using Terraform as Infrastructure as Code.
+I configured the AWS provider and structured the setup using reusable modules.

-I then started the infrastructure for the project.
-I started with the provider block to ensure that I am deploying on AWS.
-I made modules for each resource I needed.
-Firstly I started with VPC so I made my public and private subnets, route tables, NAT gateways, internet gateways, and configured 2 availability zones within the region.

-I created security groups for a load balancer which accepts HTTP, HTTPS, and my container port traffic from the internet.
-I then made a security group for the ECS tasks that accept the same traffic but only from the load balancer.
-This ensures that the ECS tasks do not get requests from the internet, the requests must come from the load balancer.
+I built a VPC across two availability zones with public and private subnets, route tables, an internet gateway, and NAT gateways.
+I created security groups so the ALB accepts HTTP, HTTPS, and container port traffic from the internet, while ECS tasks only accept traffic from the load balancer, preventing direct internet access.

-Then i set up the Application Load balancer, the ALB listeners, and a target group so that I can distribute traffic to both private subnets.
-I also made sure that HTTP requests are redirected to HTTPS.

-I also made an ECR module to reference my existing ECR repo, this is so I can output my image URI.

-I created a Route 53 and ACM module to point my domain to the ALB DNS name and to also give it a SSL/TLS certificate to enable HTTPS.
+I set up an Application Load Balancer with listeners, target groups across private subnets, and enforced HTTP to HTTPS redirection.
+I used Route 53 and ACM to point my domain to the ALB and enable SSL/TLS.

-Then i created the ECS module so that I can run my image as a container on the AWS cloud.

-Finally I automated code changes through CI/CD so that when a developer makes changes, they can build the docker image and push it to ECR from GitHub actions.
-This means that the terraform infrastructure can pull updated images.
-They can also apply the infrastructure and destroy it too because I have made pipelines for those functions too.
+I referenced an existing ECR repository through a Terraform module to output the image URI, then deployed the application using ECS to run the container.

+Finally, I implemented CI/CD with GitHub Actions so code changes automatically build and push Docker images to ECR, and pipelines can apply or destroy the Terraform infrastructure as needed.

 ## Local App Setup